Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Dick James had seen the writing on the wall; it was in Allen Klein’s handwriting and James was determined to pull out.
 The value of Northern Songs depended on the willingness and ability of Lennon and McCartney to compose together.
 Already John and Paul had refused to sign an extension on their songwriting contract with Northern Songs and James had good reason to doubt the longevity of their relationship.

-Peter Brown – From “And In The End” by Ken McNab
+Peter Brown – From “And in the End: The Last Days of the Beatles” by Ken McNab, 2019

 John and Paul invited Dick James to their office at Apple to confront him.
 James had had enough of them belly-aching and wanting more money and Brian Epstein was dead, so no longer could Dick go to Brian and say, ‘Hey, get these boys off my back.’
 So, James looked to sell his shares in Northern Songs …

-Ray Coleman, journalist – From “The Beatles: Off the Record” by Keith Badman
+Ray Coleman – Journalist – From “The Beatles: Off the Record” by Keith Badman, 2008

 Although he was scared of Klein, James had made his fortune on those two kids [John Lennon and Paul McCartney].
 I told him he was a bastard to sell to Grade.